0100101001010000/PyTechnicalIndicators/README.md

 time if you only a single value returned for you series, or to avoid looping a call if you have a lot of data to process.

 It is important to note that the functions expect a list of prices to work, with the oldest value at the beginning of the list and the most recent price at the end.
-An indexed Pandas DF will not work, you will have to `list()` before you passe it into these functions, the [Example]() has more details.
+An indexed Pandas DF will not work, you will have to `list()` before your variables you pass it into these functions, the [Example]() has more details.

 ---

 ### Single

 Single is broken down into 4 sections:

 - moving_averages: contains the common moving averages (moving average, exponential ma, smoothed ma, macd), as well as a personalised moving average.
 - strength_indicators: currently only has Relative Strength Index and Stochastic as well as their personalised variations.
 - candle_indicators: currently only has Bollinger Bands and the Ichimoku Cloud as well as their personalised variations.

 By personalised variations we mean that we have allowed the user to determine how certain calculations were done.
 For example, the RSI uses as smoothed MA to calculate the average gains, the personalised RSI allows you to choose your